JlossBustin/GrenciCPAFinal/README.md

 ----

 ### IMPORTANT:
-To use the program, you must change the Data Source located in the connection string in **App.config** to your SQL Server Management Studio server name.
+To use the program, you must access the dropbox download and download the source code, GrenciDB file, and GrenciBK.bak.
+You must then change the Data Source located in the connection string in **App.config** to your SQL Server Management Studio server name in the source code.

 ----